-Pits shall be constructed to facilitate soil evaluations as necessary.
+6. Pits shall be constructed to facilitate soil evaluations as necessary.

-D. Sizing of absorption trench area.
+D. Sizing of absorption trench area for septic tank effluent.

 Required area.
 The total absorption trench bottom area required shall be based on the average estimated or measured percolation rate for the soil horizon or horizons into which the absorption trench is to be placed.
 If more than one soil horizon is utilized to meet the sidewall infiltrative surface required in subsection B of this section, the absorption trench bottom area shall be based on the average estimated or measured percolation rate of the "slowest" horizon.
 The trench bottom area required in square feet per 100 gallons (Ft²/100 Gals) of sewage applied for various soil percolation rates is tabulated in Table 5.4.
 The area requirements are based on the equation: